Best Paint for Laminate Furniture

 Chalk paint.
 I have a love-hate relationship with it.
 My favorite brand is Country Chic Paint.
 It has excellent adhesion, it’s so versatile and it dries quickly.
 It’s very beginner friendly.

 Chalk paint also comes in spray cans.
-Check out this chalk spray paint comparison to learn more!
+Check out this chalk spray paint review and comparison to learn your options!

 Makeovers Using Chalk Paint